-Isok is a PostgreSQL extension for monitoring anything that can be reported with an SQL query.
-Its expected usage targets data integrity maintenance and data cleanup.
-One expected use-case is addressing those corner cases where business logic is "fuzzy" and database content is monitored for unusual but not prohibited content.
-There is also a potential use-case for monitoring for errors in data, although it can be best to use constraints and triggers for this purpose because these prevent erroneous data from getting into the database in the first place.
+Isok's expected usage targets data integrity maintenance and data cleanup.
+One expected use-case is addressing those corner cases where business logic is "fuzzy" and database content is monitored for unusual but not prohibited activity.
+There is also a potential use-case for monitoring for errors in data, although it may be best to use constraints and triggers for this purpose because these prevent erroneous data from getting into the database in the first place.